 Beyond the first few years, Baptisia plant care requires very little from the gardener.
 They like a yearly dose of general garden fertilizer and are bothered by very few pests or diseases.
 For organic gardeners, these plants are gems.
 Alkaloids produced in the species are toxic to many insects, which leads us to the third of our false indigo growing tips and concerns the occasional caterpillar found crawling along the leaves of this plant.
 Care should be taken to leave them undisturbed.
 These prairie darlings are host plants for several species of butterfly.

 When offering advice on how to plant Baptisia, most authorities will recommend seed and this is, in fact, the most common method of propagation, but what they don’t mention is that fresh seed is best and most reliable for germination.
 If you know someone who already grows false indigo flowers in their garden, don’t hesitate to ask for a few seed pods just as the pods begin to split.
 Check the seeds for tiny holes – there’s a tiny weevil that attacks the seeds but not the plant – and discard any that are damaged.
-These seeds can be sown directly, planting them a quarter inch deep and will usually germinate in about two weeks.
+These seeds can be sown directly, planting them a quarter-inch (0.5 cm.) deep, and will usually germinate in about two weeks.

 The third method for how to plant Baptisia is also the least recommended and least successful.
 Propagate by plant division only if you have no other alternative.
 As stated before, these plants don’t like to be disturbed once they are established.
 If you must, divide in spring just as new growth appears.
 Dig deep and take as much root as possible.
 You’ll need a saw to cut the plant apart and plant the divisions as quickly as possible.
 If the roots dry out, they won’t survive.
 Water well immediately after planting and keep your fingers crossed.